 * * *

 “It’s probably locked,” Megaera said.
-It worried her that the mist had fled from its coffin.
-That had never happened before.
-Her tamed vampire stood by as she went to the baron.
-He seemed stable, but helpless.
+It worried her that the mist had fled.
+She went to the baron, sparing a nervous glance at her tamed vampire, standing by impassive.
+The baron seemed stable, but helpless.
 “Can you speak?” she asked.
 He shook his head.
 “Will you live?”
 A hesitant nod.
 “I can’t heal you yet.”
 She considered him grimly; he would be a liability.
 He fixed her with an odd look, raised a hand, eyes wide.
 Something was wrong.
 She felt a magical tug in her arm and made a fist.
 A weight seemed to slip out of it.

 Puzzled, she turned, too late.
 Her vampire servant caught her under the chin and lifted her off her feet as it tightened its grip.
 The claws felt like they were about to meet in her throat.
-She couldn’t breathe.
-Her veins pulsed against the cold, stone-hard fingers.
-Blackness pressed in from all sides; and as the vampire tilted its head, preparing to strike, it seemed to rush away in a tunnel of darkness.
-Then something struck her side, hard.
+She couldn’t draw breath.
+The blood in her veins pulsed against the cold, stone-hard fingers.
+Blackness pressed in from all sides.
+The vampire hissed, and tilted its head, preparing to strike.
+It seemed to rush backward in a tunnel of darkness that swallowed her.
+Megaera had a sensation of floating and then something struck her side, hard.

 It was the floor.

 A panel slid away beyond the barred window in the door, and a young man’s voice said, “No, indeed.
 You have done great damage to my plans.
-Normally, I would spare you for entertainment, but you seem a threat I should dispatch quickly.”
-An eye gleamed and took inventory; Megaera glimpsed heavy brows, blond hair.
+Normally, I would spare you for entertainment, but you seem a threat I should dispatch.”
+Eyes gleamed and took inventory; Megaera glimpsed heavy brows, blond hair.

-A flash of silver crossed the room, and the bright point of a dagger passed the window and extinguished the eye with a squelch.
+Just then a flash of silver crossed the room, and the bright point of a dagger passed the window and extinguished the far eye with a squelching sound.
 The man’s scream was frantic and high-pitched.
 His head pulled back, dragging the dagger with it, but the quillons fetched up against the bars.
 The dagger came free and tumbled down inside the cell.
 Outside, the screaming went on and on, away down the corridor.

 Arm dragging at his side, Dirk scampered over and retrieved his weapon.

 Megaera took stock of the four vampire corpses.
 All lay still.
-“We should go,” she said.
+“We should retreat,” she said.

-Silence prevailed for a few heartbeats, and then Megaera caught the noise of something stirring unseen near the trapdoor.
+Silence prevailed for a few heartbeats, and then Megaera’s ears caught at the noise of something stirring unseen near the trapdoor.
 The baron seemed to hear it too.
 He glanced over, still pressing a hand to his neck.

 “Zadrian,” croaked the baron.

-Zadrian rummaged in a belt pouch at her hip.
-She drew out a flask with some sapphire liquid inside it, and she stooped beside the baron.
-With a short glance at the party, she said, “Gather round, quickly.
-Our foe will be healing himself too.”
-Zadrian gripped the baron’s chin with a gloved hand, tilted it up to thrust the flask between his lips, and measured a portion of the liquid into his throat.
-“My apologies,” she said, “I came late to your work in the dining hall, and arrived just in time to hear the boy’s screams.”
-She waited for the baron to finish swallowing.
-He removed his hand from his neck.
+“My apologies,” said Zadrian, “I came late to your work in the dining hall, and arrived just in time to hear the boy’s screams.”
+She turned to the baron, who had begun to remove his hand from his neck.
 The bleeding had stopped and the rent flesh curled back together in a familiar way.
 “Is it true, father, that this boy is your son?”

-Dirk just managed to flatten himself to the wall as a ferocious yellow-orange light bloomed roaring overhead.
-Zadrian hurtled through the trapdoor in stark silhouette, hit the ground in a light crouch, and ducked a roiling jet of flame that groped within a foot of her back.
+A ferocious yellow-orange light bloomed roaring overhead.
+Zadrian hurtled down before it in stark silhouette, landed in a crouch, and ducked a roiling jet of flame that groped within a foot of her back.
+Dirk flattened himself to the wall just in time.

-Heat washed them, singeing hair and skin, and shadows sprang back from a dazzling flare on their bodies and faces.
+Heat washed them, singeing hair and skin, and shadows sprang back from a dazzling flare on their bodies and faces, then flowed back as the flames curled up in retreat.
 Megaera saw her companions rooted in wide-eyed shock.
-The light dropped to a glow, and overhead the coffins roared and popped faintly through the ceiling.
+Overhead, the muffled roaring and popping of the burning coffins was all that could be heard.

-“Immolation spell!” yelled Arslan.
-Still in her crouch, Zadrian nodded.
-So did her father.
+“Immolation spell,” said Arslan.
+“Very high rank.
+The boy?”
+Still in her crouch, Zadrian nodded; so did her father.

-Zadrian rose, took the lantern from Megaera, and brushed past Arslan.
-“He’ll soon figure out that he missed us.
-Your dagger bought us little time.
+Zadrian rose and gained her composure.
+She took the lantern from Megaera and brushed past Arslan.
+“He will soon learn he missed us.
+Your dagger bought us no more time than we needed.
 Come.”

 They followed her at a jog, the lantern throwing frantic shadows.
 She turned into the side passage they’d noticed on the way in.